 If you’re growing your tree in a container then it’s also important to keep it well fed and watered.
 If it’s becoming too large for its pot then you’ll need to repot it using John Innes No. 2 compost.
 Unfortunately Christmas trees are not particularly well suited to growing in pots long-term, and may start to struggle as they mature.
 If this is the case, plant your tree out in the garden and decorate with outdoor fairy lights to brighten up dark winter evenings.

 We hope you manage to keep your Christmas tree looking fantastic through the festive season.
-For more advice on growing and caring for conifers, visit our conifer hub page - our dedicated resource that covers everything you need to know about planting conifers in your garden.
+For more advice on growing and caring for conifers, visit our hub page - our dedicated resource that covers everything you need to know about planting conifers in your garden.

 Banner image: Krasnikova Kat/ Shutterstock

-© 2023 Thompson & Morgan.
+© 2024 Thompson & Morgan.
 All rights reserved.
 A division of Branded Garden Products Limited.

 Sign up for exclusive offers!